axsh/openvnet/docs/content/installation.md

 Edit `/etc/openvnet/common.conf` if necessary.
 The sample environment uses the default settings.

-Launch mysql server.
+Launch MySQL server.

 ```bash
 service mysqld start
 ```

-To automatically launch the mysql server at boot, execute the following command.
+To automatically launch the MySQL server at boot, execute the following command.

 ```bash
 chkconfig mysqld on